jtencioc101/terraform/README.md

-### Basic Terraform scripts to pracetice for the Terraform Associate exam and overall IaC practice
+### Basic Terraform scripts for the Terraform Associate exam and overall IaC labs